AMI-system/species_classifier/README.md

 The code is organized in the following way:

 1. data_download: contains the code to download the training data from GBIF which is saved in the gbif_data directory.

-1. model_training: contains the code to train the models
+1. model_training: contains the code to train the models <br>
+    ├─ pytorch: contains the code to train the model using pytorch <br>
+    └─ tensorflow: contains the code to train the model using tensorflow

 1. model_compression: contains the code to compress the trained model